 Requirement Provider Deadline for Completion APTA Membership Along with being in-depth resource for our profession, membership provides access to the Guide to PT Practice which will be used throughout the program. АРТА Beginning of summer semester of the first year of the program and renewed annually.
-This is an additional fee Cardiopulmonary Resuscitation (CPR Adult, including one person and two person CPR and pediatric (infant and child) Certified agency (American Heart Association, Red Cross) - for specific information on courses, refer to the paragraph on CPR certification under Student Expenses .
+This is an additional fee.
+Cardiopulmonary Resuscitation (CPR Adult, including one person and two person CPR and pediatric-infant and child) Certified agency (American Heart Association, Red Cross) - for specific information on courses, refer to the paragraph on CPR certification under Student Expenses .
 Online courses are not acceptable.
 Proof of CPR certification must be uploaded into Exxat by the end of the fall semester for all years in the program.
-Bloodborne Pathogens Training Compliance Training or Competency Testing, Blood Borne Pathogens Training End of summer semester of the first year of the program and renewed annually HIPAA Training Compliance Training or Competency Testing, HIPAA Privacy Introduction End of the summer semester of the first year and renewed annually Consent Forms Clinical Assignment Agreement Laboratory Consent Essential Functions Agreement Activity, Travel, &amp; Video Release Acknowledgement of Clinical Education and Vaccine Form Program In year 1, forms are to be completed and submitted on the first day of class.
+Bloodborne Pathogens Training Compliance Training or Competency Testing, Blood Borne Pathogens Training Beginning of summer semester of the first year of the program and renewed annually HIPAA Training Compliance Training or Competency Testing, HIPAA Privacy Introduction Beginning of the summer semester of the first year and renewed annually Required Forms (Signature Required) Appendix B: University of Cincinnati Doctor of Physical Therapy Technical Standards and Release Form Appendix C: Consent Form (Activity, Travel and Video/Photo) Appendix D: Acknowledgement of Clinical Education and Vaccine Form Program In year 1, forms are to be completed and submitted on the first day of class.
 Updates must be uploaded in years 2 and 3 as a part of a class.
-Professional Behaviors Self-Assessment Program As outlined in Professional Behaviors Research Training - Human Subjects UC Website- ClTI By the end of the fall semester of the first year and renewed annually Yearly Physical Examination, Hep B series plus proof of positive titer, TB testing & Vaccinations (Measles, Mumps, Rubella (MMR), Meningococcal Quadrivalent, Tetanus, Tetanus, Diptheria, Pertussis (Tdap), Varicella (chickenpox), and COVID19), Annual Influenza University Health Services or General Practitioner Upon entering the program and beginning of the fall semester each year.
+Professional Behaviors Self- Assessment Program As outlined in Appendix J: Student Professional Behavior Assessment Research Training - Human Subjects UC Website- CITI By the end of the fall semester of the first year and renewed annually

+Yearly Physical Examination, Hep B series plus proof of positive titer, TB testing & Vaccinations (Measles, Mumps, Rubella (MMR), Meningococcal Quadrivalent, Tetanus, Tetanus, Diptheria, Pertussis (Tdap), Varicella (chickenpox), and COVID19), Annual Influenza University Health Services or General Practitioner Upon entering the program and beginning of the fall semester each year.
 Students are advised that the University Health Services charges a fee to maintain health records as required by the program.
 Documentation submitted and verified through SalesForce.
 Health Insurance and Needlestick (Bloodborne pathogens) insurance University Health Services Upon entering the program and must be maintained throughout the length of the program; additional fee unless the student is covered by the University Health Insurance